jakebalek25/jakebalek25.github.io/_posts/2024-07-02-allstar-staters.md

 # National League Players
 ---
-Managed by Torey Lovullo of the Arizona Diamondbacks.
+Team managed by Torey Lovullo of the Arizona Diamondbacks.
 He managed the National League Pennant winner in 2023.
 ## Catcher - William Contreras
 Milwaukee Brewers  #24